W427697/Discord-/docs/get-started/nextjs.md

 ## Custom Webpack Config

-Next.js comes with a lot of things for free out of the box like sass support, but sometimes you add [custom webpack config modifications to Next.js](https://nextjs.org/docs/pages/api-reference/next-config-js/webpack).
-This framework takes care of most of the webpack modifications you would want to add.
+Next.js comes with a lot of things for free out of the box like Sass support, but sometimes you add [custom Webpack config modifications to Next.js](https://nextjs.org/docs/pages/api-reference/next-config-js/webpack).
+This framework takes care of most of the Webpack modifications you would want to add.
 If Next.js supports a feature out of the box, then that feature will work out of the box in Storybook.
 If Next.js doesn't support something out of the box, but makes it easy to configure, then this framework will do the same for that thing for Storybook.

-Any webpack modifications desired for Storybook should be made in [`.storybook/main.js|ts`](../builders/webpack.md#extending-storybooks-webpack-config).
+Any Webpack modifications desired for Storybook should be made in [`.storybook/main.js|ts`](../builders/webpack.md#extending-storybooks-webpack-config).

-Note: Not all webpack modifications are copy/paste-able between `next.config.js` and `.storybook/main.js|ts`.
-It is recommended to do your research on how to properly make your modification to Storybook's webpack config and on how [webpack works](https://webpack.js.org/concepts/).
+Note: Not all Webpack modifications are copy/paste-able between `next.config.js` and `.storybook/main.js|ts`.
+It is recommended to do your research on how to properly make your modification to Storybook's Webpack config and on how [Webpack works](https://webpack.js.org/concepts/).

-Below is an example of how to add svgr support to Storybook with this framework.
+Below is an example of how to add SVGR support to Storybook with this framework.

 <!-- prettier-ignore-start -->